Dan Rooney Founder and President

 Rooney has continued his golf career as a majority owner of the historic Grand Haven (MI) Golf Club, ranked in the "Top 50 Public Courses in the Nation" by Golf Digest.
 Rooney is a majority owner of The Patriot, a Robert Trent Jones, Jr-designed course currently under construction near Tulsa, OK.
 The Patriot will soon be the home to the Folds of Honor Foundation headquarters.
 A percentage of all profits, guest play, as well as member contributions from The Patriot directly benefit the Folds of Honor Foundation.

-Dan and his wife, Jacqy, live in Broken Arrow, OK with their four daughters, Victoria, Tatum, Mia and Reese.
+Dan and his wife, Jacqy, live with their five daughters, Victoria, Tatum, Mia, Reese and Devyn.

 Ed Pulido Vice President, Director of Public Relations